Prohibition:

 The "War on Drugs" exists primarily to support — financially and otherwise — the maintenance of the criminal status of the possession of (some) drugs so that those (including legislators, and many others on the government payroll, plus Pentagon contractors) who profit big — directly or indirectly — from the supply of prohibited drugs can continue to do so, at the expense of everyone else.

-In order for the evil of the "War on Drugs" to triumph it is sufficient that basically decent people do nothing to oppose it.
+In order for the pernicious effects of the "War on Drugs" to continue it is sufficient that basically decent people do nothing to oppose it.
 By doing nothing, they allow those who profit from the "War on Drugs" to get away with destroying the lives of hundreds of thousands of innocent people and destroying the civil liberties of whole nations, a crime of such enormity as has not been seen since jack-booted thugs in official positions ruled Germany.

 Below are links to numerous web sites which have information concerning the use and effects of psychoactive drugs and concerning the consequences to society of the criminalization of drug usage.
-All links below were working as of 2006-01-02, but none are guaranteed to remain valid, so if you find a page that you wish to see again it's best to save it to disk.
+All links were working as of the start of 2006, but many pages have subsequently disappeared or been replaced by something else.
+If a link does not work then you can probably recover the page by using The Wayback Machine.

 Prohibition: The So-Called War on Drugs, Page Three